 Note: To create a custom action without using an action template, select Custom Script.New configurable parameters appear.

 - Select an action Runtime.

-- Enter an Entrypoint name for the action's function.
+- Enter an Main function name for the action's entry point.

-- To define timeout and memory limits, select the Customize timeouts and limits check box.
+- To define timeout and memory limits, enable the Set custom timeout and limits option.